Cvaniak/RichWatch/README.md

 # TODO 📝
+☑️ Check for updates and only download the latest
+☑️ Save logs to file
+☑️ Dry run (demo without AWS account)
+⭕ Add more examples for dry-run
+⭕ Configure how many logs should be downloaded
+⭕ Better TreeView (with custom names)
 ⭕ Set default style
 ⭕ Allow for custom style
 ⭕ Support AWS CLI profiles
-⭕ Save logs to file
-⭕ Check for updates and only download the latest
 ⭕ Create RichCloud a PyPi package
 ⭕ Custom log TAGs highlight
 ⭕ Custom refresh time
 ⭕ Collapse all ENDs, STARTs and REPORTs, ect.
-⭕ Better TreeView
 ⭕ Better StatusView
-⭕ Dry run (demo without AWS account)

 > ⚠️ The TUI version of RichWatch is base on **Textual** witch is in progress.
 If you see any bugs please let me know.
 Currently TUI is only working for *Linux* and *Macs* but on *Windows* you can run this in script version.